Roy Reiman: Cooking magazines

-Retirement
+Retirement and death

 In 1998 Roy Reiman sold his majority interest in Reiman Publications to Madison Dearborn Partners, a Chicago investment firm, for $640 million.
 Reiman sold his remaining interest in 2002 to the Reader's Digest Association.
 Roy continued with Reiman Media Group until November 2005.
 In June 2007, Reiman Publications officially lost its name under a reorganization of the company.

-Reiman continues to be active with his Alma Mater, Iowa State University.
-In 2003, he and his wife Bobbi were given the Impact Award from the University for their activities within the school, including the creation of the Reiman Gardens and the Christina Reiman Butterfly Wing.
-Additionally, Roy Reiman is a past president of the Iowa State University Alumni Association Board of Directors, an ISU Foundation Governor, an Order of The Knoll Campanile Award recipient, and an ISU Foundation Philanthropy Award recipient.
+Reiman continued to be active with his alma mater, Iowa State University.
+In 2003, he and his wife Bobbi were given the Impact Award from the university for their activities within the school, including the creation of the Reiman Gardens and the Christina Reiman Butterfly Wing.
+Additionally, Roy Reiman was a past president of the Iowa State University Alumni Association Board of Directors, an ISU Foundation Governor, an Order of The Knoll Campanile Award recipient, and an ISU Foundation Philanthropy Award recipient.
 Bobbi Reiman is an Order of The Knoll Campanile Award recipient, ISU Foundation Philanthropy Award recipient, and a member of the University Museums Curators Associates.
-The Reimans are life members of the ISU Alumni Association.
-An entrepreneurial scholars and lectures program in the College of Business also bears Roy and Bobbi Reiman’s names.
+The Reimans were life members of the ISU Alumni Association.
+An entrepreneurial scholars and lectures program in the College of Business also bears Roy and Bobbi Reiman's names.

+Reiman died on September 16, 2024, at the age of 90.